anseljh/robomagellan-anseljh/README.md

 1. **Test remote motor power cut-off.** Need to verify this works before getting too far along with everything else.
 1. **Figure out how to mount wheels to the big DC motors.** I'm even more of a rookie when it comes to mechanical engineering.
 Lots to learn here.
 1. **Build a chassis.** Figure out how big & what kind of chassis to build.
 Build it.
 1. **Do a working [FloorBot](https://www.hbrobotics.org/index.php/challenges/).** This is another good intermediate goal.
-I can use the same chassis, motors, remote, etc., but not have to worry about GPS, terrain, and orange cones yet.
+I can use the same chassis, motors, remote, etc., but not have to worry about GPS, terrain, and recognizing orange cones yet.

 ## Parts Selection